ChainSafe/lodestar/CONTRIBUTING.md

 > Add Edit on Github button to all the pages

+**Pull Request Etiquette**

+- Pull requests should remain as drafts when they are not ready for review by maintainers.
+Open pull requests signal to the maintainers that it's ready for review.
+- If your pull request is no longer applicable or validated to fix an issue, close your pull request.
+- If your pull request is fixable and needs additional changes or commits within a short period of time, switch your pull request into a draft until it's ready.
+- Otherwise, close your pull request and [create a new issue instead.](https://github.com/ChainSafe/lodestar/issues/new/choose)

 ## Lodestar Monorepo

 We're currently experimenting with hosting the majority of lodestar packages and support packages in this repository as a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 We're using [Lerna](https://lerna.js.org/) to manage the packages.
 See [packages/](https://github.com/ChainSafe/lodestar/tree/unstable/packages) for a list of packages hosted in this repo.

 ## Style Guide

+- Lodestar has migrated to using ES modules.
 - Many module class constructors have the following signature: `(options, dependencies)`
   - e.g.: `public constructor(opts: IExampleOptions, {db, logger}: IExampleModules)`
 - Modules should be designed to _"do one thing and do it well!"_